Do you know what this is?

-And e-book gives people something to latch onto.
-They can read about your stance on certain topics, your tone of voice, and even the way you present information.
+That’s why an e-book gives people something to latch onto.
+They can read about your stance on certain topics, grasp your tone of voice, and how you present information.

 Is the information reputable, for instance?
-If it is, then people will also believe that your business is trustworthy.
+If it is, then people can also believe that your business is trustworthy.

-If it’s not, then they’ll attribute that same carelessness to your business.
+If it’s not, then they attribute that same carelessness to your business.